Retired Pay

 Summary

 In most cases, Airmen and Guardians who have completed 20 years of active service are eligible to receive Retired Pay at the end of their career.
-The Date of Initial Entry into Military Service (DIEMS) determines which of the three retirement systems a Service member falls under.
-Retired Pay amount and requirements depend on whether a Service member qualifies for active duty retired pay or non-regular retired pay (Reserve Component).
+The Date of Initial Entry into Military Service (DIEMS) determines which of the three retirement systems a service member falls under.
+Retired Pay amount and requirements depend on whether a service member qualifies for active duty retired pay or non-regular retired pay (Reserve Component).

 Eligibility